cooperdk/YAPO-e-plus/README.md

 # YAPO e+
 ## Yet Another Porn Organizer (extended plus)

-If you don't want to mess with Python and all the dependencies, there is an installer (Windows 10 64-bit) located here: https://github.com/cooperdk/YAPO-e-plus/releases.
+If you don't want to mess with Python and all the dependencies, there is an installer (Windows 10 64-bit) located [here](https://github.com/cooperdk/YAPO-e-plus/releases).

 #### This is a branch of the original YAPO on which I'm making improvements, such as in-browser playback, file matching and more scraping options.
 Find the original readme at the bottom (delimited with a line of "=" signs).

 There is a setup available for an easy install.
+Or read the installation instructions in this document under "What to do if you're installing a new copy or upgrading your existing copy of YAPO?".
 There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
 It will be available on Patreon shortly.

-ATTENTION - The program directory MUST be renamed to "YAPO" (upper case) as some functions depend on this!
+ATTENTION - The program directory should be renamed to "YAPO" (upper case) as some functions might depend on this.

 There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
 YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
 Currently, the filename MUST match the  website name (not case-sensitive).